Orcs Must Die! Unchained: Survival mode

 The game was divided into waves of monsters, with the goal of surviving a fixed number of waves.
 As the waves progressed, the difficulty increased, usually with more monsters appearing, more powerful monsters among them, or monsters appearing from additional points in the level and forcing players to split up to deal with the horde.
 Additionally, some waves randomly generated a mini-boss monster or a computer-controlled hero that attacked the players.
 Most waves automatically moved on to the next wave after a few seconds following completion, but some waves gave players a chance to set up traps, heal, and other activities and only progressed after all players were ready or after a certain amount of time.

 Setting traps required earning in-game currency during a match.
 Players automatically started with some money and gained some money over time, but most of the money came from killing monsters through attacks and their traps.
 Traps could also be sold at a reduced cost.
 Players could place as many of the traps they had equipped in their deck as they could afford.
 Alternatively, players could freely place Guardians on the map, but Guardians could only be used once and if they fell in battle, they could not be used again.

 As the player earned money and points for killing monsters, they gained experience levels within the match, starting from Level 1 to Level 12.
-The level gained increased the health and mana capacity and base attack values for the player's hero, and every three levels the player could choose one of three useful traits to give to their hero for the duration of that match.
+The level gained increased the health and mana capacity and base attack values for the player's hero, and every three levels, the player could choose one of three useful traits to give to their hero for the duration of that match.
 Further, as the player's score grew, they filled an "Unchained" meter.
 Once this meter was full, the player could activate it at any time to briefly enter a powered-up state in which their attacks dealt greater damage and restored their mana and skill cooldowns at a much faster rate, making them more effective in battle.

-During the match, monsters dropped loot that was used to craft a new traps and other items in the metagame.
-Successfully surviving all of these ways players received additional rewards, including Skulls, the in-game currency used for purchases and crafting.
+During the match, monsters dropped loot that was used to craft new traps and other items in the metagame.
+Successfully surviving all of these waves, players received additional rewards, including Skulls, the in-game currency used for purchases and crafting.
 The selected hero gained experience towards their overall hero level, with each level achieved earning additional rewards for the player and increasing their overall player level.